bojanpopic/developer.joomlatools.com/framework/template-system.md

 [**Version**](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/components/com_koowa/template/filter/version.php)

-This filter runs before most.
-It finds all those `media://` urls we were just talking about and provides a `versioned` fingerprinting of the file url.
+If enabled, this filter will run at the beginning of rendering, before the Assets filter is run.
+It finds all those `media://` urls we were just talking about and provides a `versioned` fingerprinting of the file url, based on the version of the component.
+This ensures that the right version of the media file gets cached in the client browser.

+Our `<ktml:script src="media://com_acme/js/foo.js" />`<br>
+gets updated to<br>
+`<ktml:script src="media://com_acme/js/foo.js?c81e728d" />`

 [**Document**](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/components/com_koowa/template/filter/document.php)